 On average, participants should expect to spend 12-15 hours each week reading the course materials, writing responses, and engaging with other cohort members in online discussions.
 Weeks start on Wednesdays, with responses to course materials due on Tuesdays.
-There will be two weeks off during the three-month period: April 21-27 and May 26-June 1.
+There will be two weeks off during the three-month period: April 20-26 and May 25-31.

 No. Given limited resources, we will select only those who are personally committed to working toward greater LGBTQ inclusion in the non-affirming church by serving as a local ambassador of The Reformation Project.

 Yes.
 That said, depending on where you live, it’s worth considering time zone differences for the four daylong virtual gatherings, which will take place from 10am-6pm Central (U.S.) time.
 For those farthest away from the United States (like Asia or Australia), we can make certain accommodations like recording portions of the gatherings for them to watch later, but it will still be important for them to attend the majority of each of the gatherings.

 What Cohort Alums Have to Say

 Hear from some of our past cohort members about the impact the program had on them.